crabtr26/pytemplates/README.md

 ## Description

-A basic microservices template which includes three services: an API built using fastapi, a plotly dashboard, and a reverse-proxy built using traefik.
-The docker-compose.yml can be used to build and deploy the API and the dashboard behind the traefik reverse-proxy, exposing both services through a secure HTTPS endpoint.
-The services can be deployed on a single host machine or a docker swarm cluster, and the docker-compose.override.yml can be used to override the default, multi-worker, production configuration during local development.
+A basic microservices template which includes three services: an API built using fastapi, a dashboard built using plotly, and a reverse-proxy built using traefik.
+The docker-compose.yml can be used to deploy the API and the dashboard behind the reverse-proxy, exposing both services through a single, secure, HTTPS endpoint.
+The services can be deployed either on a single host machine or on a docker swarm cluster.
+In either case, the ingress load balancing will be managed by traefik.
+Multiple uvicorn workers are used to scale the fastapi service, while multiple gunicorn workers are used to scale the plotly dashboard.
+The docker-compose.override.yml can be used to override the default, multi-worker, production configuration during local development.

 ## Services
 The source code for the two services deployed in this template are located in the *fastapi* and *plotly_dash* branches respectively.
 Public demos are also available: